CZ-NIC/knot/doc/man_keymgr.rst

 .......

 **-t**, **--tsig** *tsig_name* [*tsig_algorithm* [*tsig_bits*]]
-  Generates a TSIG key.
-TSIG algorithm can be specified by string (default: hmac-sha256), bit length of the key by number (default: optimal length given by algorithm).
+  Generates a TSIG key for the given name.
+Optionally the key algorithm can be specified by its :ref:`name<key_algorithm>` (default: hmac-sha256) and a bit length of the key (default: optimal length given by algorithm).
   The generated TSIG key is only displayed on `stdout`: the command does not create a file, nor include the key in a keystore.

 **-e**, **--extended**
   Extended output (listing of keys with full description).